-BNO creates and redeems shares from time to time, but only in one or more Creation Baskets or Redemption Baskets.
-The creation and redemption of baskets are only made in exchange for delivery to BNO or the distribution by BNO of the amount of Treasuries and any cash represented by the baskets being created or redeemed, the amount of which is based on the combined NAV of the number of shares included in the baskets being created or redeemed determined after 4:00 p.m.
+USO creates and redeems shares from time to time, but only in one or more Creation Baskets or Redemption Baskets.
+The creation and redemption of baskets are only made in exchange for delivery to USO or the distribution by USO of the amount of Treasuries and any cash represented by the baskets being created or redeemed, the amount of which is based on the combined NAV of the number of shares included in the baskets being created or redeemed determined as of 4:00 p.m.
 New York time on the day the order to create or redeem baskets is properly received.

 Authorized Participants are the only persons that may place orders to create and redeem baskets.
-Authorized Participants must be (1) registered broker-dealers or other securities market participants, such as banks and other financial institutions, that are not required to register as broker-dealers to engage in securities transactions as described below, and (2) DTC Participants.
-To become an Authorized Participant, a person must enter into an Authorized Participant Agreement with USCF on behalf of BNO (each such agreement, an "Authorized Participant Agreement").
-The Authorized Participant Agreement provides the procedures for the creation and redemption of baskets and for the delivery of the Treasuries and any cash required for such creations and redemptions.
-The Authorized Participant Agreement and the related procedures attached thereto may be amended by USCF, without the consent of any limited partner or shareholder or Authorized Participant.
-Authorized Participants pay a transaction fee of \$350 to BNO for each order they place to create one or more Creation Baskets or to redeem one or more Redemption Baskets.
-The transaction fee may be reduced, increased or otherwise changed by USCF.
-Authorized Participants who make deposits with BNO in exchange for baskets receive no fees, commissions or other form of compensation or inducement of any kind from either BNO or USCF, and no such person will have any obligation or responsibility to USCF or BNO to effect any sale or resale of shares.
+Authorized Participants must be (1) registered broker-dealers or other securities market participants, such as banks and other financial institutions, that are not required to register as broker-dealers to engage in securities transactions described below, and (2) DTC Participants.
+To become an Authorized Participant, a person must enter into an Authorized Participant Agreement with USCF.
+The Authorized Participant Agreement provides the procedures for the creation and redemption of baskets and for the delivery of the Treasuries and any cash required for such creation and redemptions.
+The Authorized Participant Agreement and the related procedures attached thereto may be amended by USO, without the consent of any limited partner or shareholder or Authorized Participants will pay a transaction fee of \$1,000 to USO for each order they place to create or redeem one or more baskets.
+Authorized Participants who make deposits with USO in exchange for baskets receive no fees, commissions or other form of compensation or inducement of any kind from either USO or USCF, and no such person will have any obligation or responsibility to USCF or USO to effect any sale or resale of shares.
+As of December 31, 2016, 17 Authorized Participants had entered into agreements with USCF on behalf of USO.
+During the year ended December 31, 2016, USO issued 4,569 Creation Baskets and redeemed 4,751 Redemption Baskets.

 Certain Authorized Participants are expected to be capable of participating directly in the physical crude oil market and the crude oil futures market.
-In some cases, Authorized Participants or their affiliates may from time to time buy crude oil or sell crude oil or Crude Oil Interests and may profit in these instances.
-USCF believes that the size and operation of the crude oil market make it unlikely that an Authorized Participant's direct activities in the crude oil or securities markets will significantly affect the price of crude oil, Crude-Oil Interests, or the price of the shares.
+In some cases, Authorized Participants or their affiliates may from time to time buy or sell crude oil or Oil Interests and may profit in these instances.
+USCF believes that the size and operation of the crude oil market make it unlikely that an Authorized Participant's direct activities in the crude oil or securities markets will significantly affect the price of crude oil, Oil Interests or the price of the shares.